troyQQngu/dont-forget-me/README.md

 PYTHONPATH=src python examples/offline_manual_demo.py
 ```

-The script uses the sample data in `data/`, calls the same planning helpers as the CLI, and prints deterministic JSON so you can confirm the workflows end-to-end without a network connection or API key.
+The script loads the sample data in `data/`, prompts you to add directives or append new notes, and prints deterministic JSON so you can rehearse the workflows end-to-end without a network connection or API key.
 It demonstrates:

-* A daily to-do list that clearly cites donor notes and your directives (e.g., focus on Los Angeles prospects).
-* A meeting plan that references commitments buried inside the donor notes, such as delivering checklist items before a pledged gift is released.
+* Updating Alicia's notes with the pledged deliverables (background checks, matching roster, progress dashboard) and seeing those tasks immediately prioritized in the to-do list.
+* Tailoring the daily plan with directives—focus on Los Angeles donors, surface people you haven't spoken with in a while, or flag prospects to disqualify—and receiving reasoning tied directly to donor data.
-* An interactive reflection that reminds you to follow up on missed questions right after the meeting.
+* Logging meeting recaps that mention forgotten questions so the assistant reminds you to follow up on critical gaps right away.
+* Generating meeting strategies that echo the same context, all without calling a live language model.

 ## Development